jamaalm01/Market-Making-Game/README.md

 # Market Making Game vs Bots
 ## How to Play:
 10 cards are chosen from numbers 1-100.
 Each round one cards is revealed.
-Your aim is make a market on the sum of the 10 cards.
+Your aim is to make a market on the sum of the 10 cards.
 <br> Watch out as you are competing against other market makers for an external trader to take your bids/asks.
 <br> To run the game simply clone the repo and run the startGame() function